syncfusion-content/javascript-docs/js/api/global.md

 ### EditType
 {:#enum:edittype}

-Gets or sets a value that indicates whether to define the type of editing.
+The type of the cell's hosted editing control.

 #### Properties

-Gets or sets a value that indicates whether to define the type of editing.
+The type of the cell's hosted editing control.

 <table class="props">
 <thead>